 Adams has been thriving in the post on both sides of the ball.

 In 25 games this season, Adams is averaging 13.7 points per game on a career best 63.5 percent shooting fron the floor.

 In his previous game score missed with a back injury, Dakari Johnson stepped into his place.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!